Singapore, UAE reaffirm bilateral ties, discuss Covid-19 situation

-SINGAPORE - Minister in the Prime Minister's Office Maliki Osman met the United Arab Emirates' (UAE) Minister of Foreign Affairs and International Cooperation Sheikh Abdullah bin Zayed Al-Nahyan during a three-day visit that ended on Monday (Oct 25).
+Minister in the Prime Minister's Office Maliki Osman met the United Arab Emirates' (UAE) Minister of Foreign Affairs and International Cooperation Sheikh Abdullah bin Zayed Al Nahyan during a three-day visit that ended yesterday.

 Both leaders reaffirmed the excellent state of relations between the two nations and discussed the Covid-19 situation in both countries.